brucou/react-state-driven/README.md

 `SUCCESS` event.
 Conversely, an `ERROR` event may be sent back to indicate that the fetching has failed.

 The previous paragraph describes how the mandatory props (`fsm`, `renderWith`, `commandHandlers`) are used.
 Let's talk about the optional props:

- - `eventHandler` defaults to a minimal event emitter based on `emitonoff`, a 300B library.
+ - `eventHandler` defaults to a minimal event emitter based on [`emitonoff`](https://github.com/konsumer/emitonoff), a 300B library.
 You can provide your own event emitter fitting your own purposes.
-The event handler must adhere to an interface similar to that of Rx.js Subjects, i.e. needs to have a `next`, `error`, `complete` methods, in addition to a `subscribe` method.
-This means that using a Subject as event handler is as easy as `eventHandler = new Rx.Subject()`
+The event handler is an object with a `next` method.
+If no preprocessor is used, then additionally the event handler should have a `subscribe` method which when called returns an object with an `unsubscribe` method.
+This means that using a Subject as event handler is as easy as `eventHandler = new Rx.Subject()`.
+The event handler may also have `error` and `complete` method if the API user wants to deal with errors and disposal of resources in some ad-hoc ways.
 - the `preprocessor` is receiving all events sent by the `next` dispatcher and converting them into events for the `fsm` machine.
 The preprocessor defaults to `x => x` i.e. the identity function.
 - `effectHandlers` allows command handlers to be more single-concern.
 Executing a command may involve realizing and coordinating several effects.
 In a clean architecture, the command handlers should only orchestrate the sequence of effects realizing the commands, and  the effects should only, well, execute a single effect.
 This is useful for testing purposes, as orchestration can be tested separately from effect execution.
 - `options` is designed to be a bag that gathers all customization opportunities which do not belong to any of the other classifications.
 As of now, it includes an `initialEvent` property which configured the event that will be run through the machine when mounting the `<Machine />` component

 |Option|Use case|
 |---|---|